luizsol/uStockMarket/README.md

 ## Motivation

-The purpose of this project is for me to acquire and develop skills on the Flask framework and with the MongoDB database.
+The purpose of this project is for me to acquire and develop skills on the Flask framework with the MongoDB database.

 ## Dependencies